Do Different Tracking Tasks Require Different Appearance Models?: Additional Correlation Studies

 \emph{(b) Object detection is moderately correlated with association-type tracking tasks.} For object detection, we consider two setups: one is to freeze the representation and only train the additional classification/regression head; the other is to finetune the whole network in an end-to-end manner.
 Results are shown in Figure~\ref{fig:detfz} and~\ref{fig:detft} respectively.
 In general, MOT and PoseTrack are moderately correlated with object detection under the frozen setting ($r=0.48$ for MOT and and $r=0.42$ for PoseTrack), and MOTS is moderately correlated with object detection under the finetune setting ($r=0.51$).
 Propagation-type tasks are poorly correlated with object detection results under both settings ($\vert \rho \vert < 0.10$).
 We speculate that, in this case, positive correlation might be due to the fact that both object detection and association-type tracking require discriminative features at the level of the object.

 \emph{(c) Semantic segmentation is slightly negative correlated with tracking tasks.} As can be observed in Figure~\ref{fig:seg}, correlation coefficients between segmentation accuracy and tracking performance are mildly negative.
-Among these results, VOS is the task that is most (negatively) correlated with segmentation (with a severe case of $r=-0.50$ only for the ADE20k dataset).
+Among these results, VOS is the task that is most (negatively) correlated with segmentation, with $r=-0.50$.
 MOTS and PoseTrack are also mildly correlated, with $r=-0.41$ and $r=-0.25$ respectively.
 We speculate that negative correlation might be cause to the fact that tracking and segmentation require features with contradictory properties.
 Consider two different instances that belongs to the same category, \ie two different pedestrian.
 For segmentation, the task requires pixel-wise classification, meaning that pixels inside the two instances should be equally classified into the same ``pedestrian'' class, thus their features should be \emph{similar} (close to the class center).
 In contrast, for tracking tasks, it is required to distinguish different instances from the same class, otherwise a tracker would easily fail when objects overlap with each other.
 Therefore, point features inside the two different pedestrian are expected to be \emph{dissimilar}.